Design ToolsCase StudyClient Resources

 Do you need a 1TB SSD for graphic design?

-It would help if you had at least a 512 GB SSD or a 750 GB HDD for your operating disc.
+It would help to have a 512 GB SSD or a 750 GB HDD for your operating disc.
 This is necessary; if you frequently work with huge files, you should acquire even larger discs.

 How much RAM does a graphic designer need?

 As a graphic designer, you need at least 8Gb of RAM to run programs like Photoshop and Illustrator smoothly.
-Having more RAM will allow you to have more programs open simultaneously without your computer slowing down.
+More RAM will allow you to have more programs open simultaneously without slowing down your computer.

 Plus, if you're working with large files or doing complex design work, having more RAM will help you finish your projects faster.

-You can check how much RAM is available on your laptop by going to System Preferences > Memory > Memory Usage.
+You can check how much RAM your laptop has by going to System Preferences > Memory > Memory Usage.
 If it says Maxed out under Memory Usage, then it's likely that you'll want to upgrade your laptop's memory.

 What type of CPU is best for graphic design?